xpdota/guide-scratch/3pty/LogGuide.md

 [14:13:44.502] StatusList 26:10FF0002:Potato Chippy:46504621:52418:52418:10000:10000:32:0:99.93127:113.8475:-1.862645E-09:3.141593:200F:20:0:0A016D:41F00000:E0000000:1E016C:41F00000:E0000000:0345:41E8D4FC:10FF0001:0347:80000000:10FF0002
 ```

+### Description of Trios

+The first data field for each Trio is some unknown data plus the effect ID in the latter 2 bytes. i.e. `field && 0xffff` will get you the
+effect ID.

+The second is the duration as a 32-bit float.
+It comes in as a hex integer, so you will need to do the conversion to float manually.

+The third is the source entity.

+There are many quirks here.
+For one, while this gives you certain things like FC buffs, the duration is incorrect.
+It will always report
+30 seconds but will never actually count down.
+Your best bet is to use the 'isPermanent' flag on these to determine if they are actually
+indefinite buffs.

 <!-- AUTO-GENERATED-CONTENT:END -->

 It seems likely that this line was added in order to extend functionality for